CyberEthicalMe/blog-articles/ckos5ch390c3bbws15qzh85bq.md

 $ git pull
 ```

-The major drawback is that it clones **whole** repository - linPEAS, winPEAS and other miscellaneous files.The advantage of this approach is that it will definitely work when linPEAS starts depending on another files.
+The major drawback is that it clones **the whole** repository - linPEAS, winPEAS and other miscellaneous files.
+The advantage of this approach is that it will definitely work when linPEAS starts, depending on another files.

 ## In-memory execution